North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 Timeline to Close75-90 days7-21 days

-We pay all closing costs, including the NC attorney fee.
-North Carolina is an "attorney state," meaning a real estate attorney must oversee the closing.
-That costs $800 to $1,500.
-We cover it.
-We also cover title search, recording fees, and all other standard closing costs.
-The number on our offer is the number you deposit.
+We pay the closing costs, including the attorney.
+North Carolina is an attorney-closing state, so a licensed attorney has to supervise your closing, which runs $800 to $1,500.
+We cover that, plus title work and recording fees.
+The number on our offer is the number that lands in your account.

 We do not renegotiate after the inspection.
-Our offer accounts for the property's condition from the start.
-We do not use a post-contract inspection as leverage to reduce the price.
-What we agree to is what we pay.
+Our offer already accounts for the condition of the house.
+We do not use a post-contract inspection as a lever to chip the price down.
+What we agree to is what we pay, and if you ever doubt that, the 2025 wholesaling law now gives NC sellers a 30-day window to back out of a wholesale contract anyway.

-When a Cash Buyer Is NOT the Right Choice
+When a Cash Sale Is the Wrong Move

 Honesty cuts both ways.
 If your situation matches any of the following, you should probably list with a good agent: